-9. They are impulsive, failure to plan ahead. chaotic at times
+9. They are impulsive, fail to plan ahead.
+Chaotic at times.

 10. They usually lack remorse after hurting someone.
 They feel justified.

-12. They are very irritable, aggressiveness (open, or subtle), can be quick-tempered.
+12. They are very irritable, aggressive (open, or subtle), and can be quick-tempered.

 13. They fail to conform to social norms.
-This person is usually “outlier” or non-conformist.
+This person is usually an “outlier” or non-conformist.

-14. Psychological counseling will not help since they deny what they are.
+14. Counseling will not help since they deny what they are.

 16. The Jezebel are usually women, but you can find some who are men.
-The women tend to control their men with sex.
-And they pick passive men (Ahabs) so they can dominate them.
+Women tend to control men with sex or sensuality.
+They can pick passive men (Ahabs) so they can dominate them.

 17. They are typically married.
-If single, could be lesbian, homosexual man, or promiscuous man.
+If single, could be a lesbian, homosexual man, or promiscuous man.

 18. They falsely accuse you, and they do NOT forgive you.